apache/cxf/distribution/src/main/release/samples/wsdl_first_https/README.txt

 employed to keep passwords from being stored in configuration files.
 The approach taken here is for demonstration reasons only.

-To run:

-  ant server
-  ant secure.client

-Scenario 3:
+Scenario 3: (-Pinsecure.client.non.spring)

 A HTTPS listener is started up.
 The client does NOT provide the appropriate credentials programmatically and so the invocation on the server fails.

-To run:

-  ant server
-  ant insecure.client.non.spring

-Scenario 4:
+Scenario 4: (-Psecure.client.non.spring)

 A HTTPS listener is started up.
 The client's security data is in essence the same as for scenario 2, however this time it is provided programmatically in the client code, ClientNonSpring.java.